nishantpainter/personal-kanban/README.md

 [English](https://github.com/nishantpainter/personal-kanban/blob/main/README.md) - [Français](https://github.com/nishantpainter/personal-kanban/blob/main/README_FR.md) - [Español](https://github.com/nishantpainter/personal-kanban/blob/main/README_ES.md) - [Pусский](https://github.com/nishantpainter/personal-kanban/blob/main/README_RU.md) - [Deutsche](https://github.com/nishantpainter/personal-kanban/blob/main/README_DE.md) - [हिंदी](https://github.com/nishantpainter/personal-kanban/blob/main/README_IN.md) - [中文](https://github.com/nishantpainter/personal-kanban/blob/main/README_CN.md) - [日本人](https://github.com/nishantpainter/personal-kanban/blob/main/README_JP.md)

 Personal Kanban is an offline capable application or tool that implements kanban to manage work at personal level.
-Work items can be represented as cards and columns to depict each stage of your work process.
+Work items can be represented as records and columns to depict each stage of your work process.
 Columns can be as simple as "todo", "in-progess" and "done", or it can be complex to suite your flow.

 It's a tool to visualize and optimize your work flow.
 Physical board are popular among few, while virtual board like Personal Kanban plays a critical role in agile software development considering their accessibility, simplicity and elegant display.
 Regardless of whether a board is physical or virtual, it must depict work visually along with clearly identifying the blockage and other dependencies.
 Each of this feature are offered seamlessly by Personal Kanban.